FAQs

 Aurora

 Yes.
-Full training is provided as part of the installation and handover process, so your team feels confident using every aspect of the system.
-We’ll guide you through the features, controls and best practices for getting the most out of your Aurora space.
-Ongoing support is always available whenever you need it.
+Full training is provided during the handover process so your team feels confident using every feature.
+Ongoing support is also available if you need it.

 Sensory

-A sensory room is a carefully designed space that uses lighting, sound, visuals, textures and other sensory features to create a safe and engaging environment.
-These rooms encourage relaxation, support emotional regulation, stimulate the senses and promote focused learning.
+A sensory room is a carefully designed space that uses light, sound, visuals, textures and movement to create a safe, engaging environment.
+These rooms help with relaxation, emotional regulation, focus and sensory exploration.

-Sensory rooms can include a wide variety of features such as interactive lighting, bubble tubes, fibre optics, soft furnishings, projection, tactile panels, soundscapes and scent systems.
-The exact combination depends on your space, purpose and desired outcomes.
+Features often include interactive lighting, bubble tubes, fibre optics, tactile panels, soft furnishings, soundscapes and scent systems.
+The exact mix depends on your objectives and users.

 Immersive

-Absolutely.
-Immersive spaces can be fully customised to match your brand, theme or message.
-Every element, including projection, lighting, sound, scent and interactive features, can be designed to reflect your organisation’s identity and objectives, creating a unique and memorable experience for your audience.
+Yes.
+Immersive spaces can be customised to reflect your brand, theme or organisational message.
+All elements like projection, lighting, sound and scent can be designed to reinforce your objectives.

-Immersive rooms can be created in almost any space, whether it’s an existing room or a new build.
-Our team assesses your environment and designs a solution that fits your layout, purpose and budget.
-We take care of everything, from planning and installation to ensuring the technology works perfectly in your chosen space.
+Immersive rooms can be built in almost any space, whether existing or newly constructed.
+A design team assesses your space and plans a solution that fits the layout, purpose and budget.

 Have more questions?